Functions as a BMR calculator.

 Whether you are a runner or a lifter, an introvert or extrovert, or have certain preferences, this calculator gives you the suggested programs that fits your style.

-Before starting an exercise, warming up is required.
-During exercise, performing proper form and technique is necessary to prevent the risk of injury.
+Warming up before starting an exercise and performing proper form and technique during exercise is required.
+This is necessary to prevent the risk of injury.

 Once you get the result of your suggested program(s), head over to the SSF Programs to explore your options.